fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 ### Test Codes

+The Fortran Standard Library provides two categories of test codes.
+One ccategory is tests of the relative performance of the various hash functions.
+The other is a comparison of the outputs of the Fortran hash functions, with the outputs of the C and C++ hash procedures that are the inspiration for the Fortran hash functions.

-The Fortran Standard Library provides two test codes for the hash functions of `stdlib_32_bit_hash_functions` and `stdlib_64_bit_hash_functions`, `test_32_bit_hash_performance` and `test_64_bit_hash_performance` respectively.
+In the `src/test/hash_functions` subdirectory, the Fortran Standard Library provides two performance test codes for the hash functions of `stdlib_32_bit_hash_functions` and `stdlib_64_bit_hash_functions`, `test_32_bit_hash_performance` and `test_64_bit_hash_performance` respectively.
 These are primarily set up to test runtime performance of the functions.
 They take a sample of